Anaha - 1108 Auahi

 No analysis available

-Fire sprinklers appear to be a building-level feature for Anaha.
-Current MLS data shows FIRSPR in 16 of 20 listings, which is strong and consistent across recent listings, even though public remarks do not explicitly mention sprinklers.
-The pattern looks like repeated MLS verification rather than isolated copy-paste noise.
+Fire sprinklers appear to be a building-level feature at Anaha.
+Historical MLS data shows FIRSPR in 16 of 20 listings, which is strong and consistent, while the current remarks do not mention any change or removal.
+The evidence looks like a persistent building amenity rather than a copy-paste anomaly.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.